railsuser2014/openobject-doc-book-en/source/book/5/5_14_Stock/5_14_Stock_advanced.rst

    *Confirmation screen for delivered quantities*

 When you open the list of current deliveries, you find the field :guilabel:`Partial delivery` which shows the reference number of the first delivery sent to the customer.
-That enables you to easily find the partial orders delivered so that you can treat them as a priority.
+That enables you to quickly find the deliveries for partial orders each day so that you can treat them as a priority.

 Receiving supplier products
 ---------------------------

-Open ERP supports three approaches to controlling data entry about products ordered from suppliers:
+Open ERP supports three approaches to controlling data entry on products ordered from suppliers:

 * Manual data entry,

-* Work by controlling the receipts pre-generated by the system,
+* Using the goods receipt documents pre-generated by the system,

-* Work by selecting the products waiting from the supplier, independent of good receipt documents.
+* Selecting from all the products waiting from the supplier, independently from goods receipt documents.

-You'll see the configuration of the supplier order in detail in :ref:`ch-purchase`.
+You can see how the configuration of the supplier order affects receipts in detail in :ref:`ch-purchase`.

 .. index::
    single: Goods receipt